rb2nem/nem-dev-guide/website/content/02-about.md

 port 8081 of the host, accessible at [http://127.0.0.1:8081](http://127.0.0.1:8081).
 If you get a blank page with Google Chrome, try with
 [Firefox](http://www.getfirefox.com).

-You stop the containers with `ndev --shutdown`.
+You stop and remove the containers with `ndev --shutdown`.
+Be sure to copy any data you want to keep out of the cointainers before running this command!